hyperknot/openfreemap/README.md

 ## Changelog

+##### v0.5

+Using a "done" file in the R2 buckets to mark the upload as finished.
+All scripts are checking for this file now.

 ##### v0.4

 Auto-update works!

-Monaco is generated every hour, set-latest runs every minute.
+Monaco is generated hourly. set-latest runs every minute.

-Planet is generated every Wednesday, set-latest runs every Saturday.
+Planet is generated weekly, every Wednesday. set-latest runs every Saturday.

 ##### v0.3